SherineAwad/Neurog2/README.md

 ### 3️⃣ AUCell Scoring
 - Measures the **activity of each regulon** per cell.
 - Produces a **cell × regulon activity matrix** for downstream analysis.
+- Basically, after you have your regulons (TF + its filtered targets), you want to know:
+   “In each single cell, is this regulon active?”
+   Instead of relying on absolute expression thresholds (which vary a lot between cells), AUCell uses gene set enrichment in each cell’s ranked expression profile.

 ### 🔍 Step 1: GRN Inference